Skip to main content

 When to Use This Template

-• Annual or quarterly strategy planning: Refresh your competitive landscape before setting direction.
+• Annual or quarterly strategy planning: Refresh your competitive analysis before setting direction.

 • New market entry: Understand incumbents before building your first version.